 Just like Wehrlein, Jack kickstarted his career in 2016.
 He joined Renault F1’s young driver programme.
-Aitken was also appointed as reserve driver for Renault and similar to his German colleague, he had to climb the ladder without deep pockets.
+Aitken was also appointed as reserve driver for Renault and similar to Leclerc and Wehrlein, he had to climb the ladder without deep pockets.

 “People like Renault are putting in a lot of investment, which is really good, because it means drivers like me wouldn’t be able to come through otherwise.
 But it also means that the competition for those seats in the academy is very hot.
 So you have to always perform to be able to get them”, said the Londoner.

-Both youngsters are lucky, being backed by two of the biggest manufacturers.
+The youngsters are lucky, being backed by three of the biggest manufacturers.
 Many teams have opened academies, much like football clubs, to find new talent regardless of their budget, educate them and eventually get them on the F1 grid.

 Wehrlein agreed: “I was in the Mercedes junior programme since I joined Formula 3.
 If you don’t have that or if you don’t have the rich Daddy, you will never make it to a professional race driver.
 It is a bit different than what I have expected when I was a kid, but as you get older you realise how it is.”